Ex-manager sentenced to 39 months prison in MUHC fraud scandal | Globalnews.ca

 Ex-manager sentenced to 39 months prison in MUHC fraud scandal

-A former hospital manager who pocketed a $10-million bribe in return for helping SNC-Lavalin win a Montreal hospital-building contract has been sentenced to 39 months in prison.
+A former hospital executive who pocketed a $10-million bribe in return for helping engineering giant SNC-Lavalin win a Montreal hospital-building contract was sentenced Monday to 39 months in prison.

+Quebec court Judge Claude Leblond sentenced Yanai Elbaz in a case that has been described by Quebec authorities as the largest corruption fraud case in Canadian history.

 READ MORE: MUHC deserves the millions in criminal’s bank account: lawyer